 - The development of any other policies and recommendations that will encourage and promote improvements to the workforce development system in the state.

-No less than fifty one percent (51%) of the membership of the SWIB will be representative of business.
+Members of the Governor's Workforce Development Board are appointed by the Governor.
+No less than fifty one percent (51%) of the membership of the GWDB will be representative of business.
 The membership must include private sector/business representation from the northern, southern, and rural areas of the state.
-Area representation may be based on the most current geographic demographics available at the time of the appointments).
+Area representation may be based on the most current geographic demographics available at the time of the appointments.